 Autism Queensland values the contributions made by all people and believes this diversity strengthens its mission and governance.

-The Autism Queensland Advisory Committee has been established to ensure we are aware of the issues that are important to people on the autism spectrum and their families in Queensland.
+The Autism Queensland Advisory Committee has been established to ensure we are aware of the issues that are important to autistic Queenslanders and their families.

-This committee provides independent, impartial advice to our Board of Directors, Executive Leadership Team, Senior Management and Professional Practice Team about our organisational strategies and services.
+This committee provides independent, impartial advice to our Board of Directors, Executive Leadership Team, Senior Management and Professional Excellent Panel Team about our organisational strategies and services.

 Damien is a parent who can speak to the day-to-day joys, wonders and challenges of raising a child on the spectrum.
 In addition to bringing empathy and life experience to the table, Damien’s business acumen allows him to understand the realities of service provision, as well as policy and guidelines.
 Damien is an advocate for being inclusive of diversity.

-Julie is the parent of a teenage boy on the autism spectrum who was non-verbal until he was 8 years old and has now achieved his goals in high school.
+Julie is the parent of a teenage, autistic, transgender daughter who was non-verbal until he was 8 years old and has now achieved her goals in high school.
 She would like to support other families in receiving the supports they need.
 Julie and her family live in rural Queensland.
 She is passionate about contributing to improving access to supports and services for people on the autism spectrum and their families in rural communities.

 Gilly is a late diagnosed autistic woman and parent of an autistic child.
 She is currently completing a PhD through the University of Tasmania researching the organised physical activity experiences of autistic youth and their families.
 Prior to undertaking her PhD, Gilly also completed a Bachelor degree in Speech and Language Therapy and Master degrees in Disability Studies and Family Studies.